abrichr/cerebras-performance-test/README.md

 | Long Input, Short Output | 935-1388 | 814-2630 | -145 to +100% |
 | Long Input, Long Output | 2097-2297 | 2097-2310 | -4.4 to +3.5% |

-**Key Insight**: Throughput is most consistent for generation-intensive workloads (short input, long output and long input, long output).
+Throughput is most consistent for generation-intensive workloads (short input, long output and long input, long output).
 The extreme variability in long input, short output scenarios is likely due to the small number of output tokens making throughput measurements less reliable.

 ### Server Component Times